TKA-Developments/RN-Challenge/README.md

 - Commit your changes
 - Fork the challenge repository
 - Issue a Pull Request
 - Notify us.
-Please send an email to team@wellmart.id
+Please send an email to team@moneyhub.id [team@moneyhub.id](mailto:team@moneyhub.id)

 ### Suggestions
 - Make it easy for us to try your app.
 Add instructions on how to run your demo.
 There's a section below you can fill in
 - Don't be afraid if you're still a newbie.
 We will judge what you built adjusted with your experience.
 If you're just starting out, but can learn fast.
 We want you :)
 - Make something fun.
 We love to party too! :D
 - You can use Expo or Vanilla React Native.
 Our codebase is Vanilla (Ejected from Expo) though.
 Here's to learn more about [Expo workflows](https://docs.expo.io/introduction/managed-vs-bare/)
-- Get used to coding in TypeScript
+- Get used to coding in TypeScript.
+But JavaScript is okay
 - Be prepared to explain your decisions and your thought process in the next interview.
 We're curious about how you think! :)

 ## Challenge